Installation¶

 , AUDITIZE_JWT_SIGNING_KEY

-, and AUDITIZE_MONGODB_URI
+, and also AUDITIZE_PG_*

 Then, ensure appropriate permissions and ownership on this file: